-The new EMC Directive 2014/30/EU (Electromagnetic Compatibility) aims to ensure that electronic equipment does not exceed a certain level of electromagnetic compatibility.
-In other words, electronic equipment shall work as intended without generating, a certain amount of, electromagnetic disturbance that influences other products.
-Sometimes this disturbance cannot be avoided, just think about when you hold you mobile phone too close to your computer when you receive a text message.
-If a disturbance still occurs when your mobile phone is a few meters away from your computer then this is not an adequate level of electromagnetic compatibility.
+The EMC Directive 2014/30/EU (Electromagnetic Compatibility) aims to ensure that electronic equipment function satisfactorily without introducing intolerable electromagnetic disturbances.
+In other words, electronic equipment shall work as intended without generating or be affected by, a certain amount of, electromagnetic disturbance.
+Sometimes this disturbance cannot be avoided, just think about when you hold your mobile phone too close to your computer when you receive a text message.
+If a disturbance still occurs when your mobile phone is a few meters away from your computer, the equipment cannot function satisfactorily without intolerable disturbances.

 So what are the main points that have to be taken into account?

-First of all, the equipment needs to be liable to cause electromagnetic disturbances, or its normal operation may be affected by such disturbances.
+First should be determined whether the EMC Directive is applicable.
+When equipment is liable to generate electromagnetic disturbance or is liable to be affected by electromagnetic disturbance, the EMC Directive could be applicable.
 If these conditions are not met, the EMC Directive does not apply.

-Second, the product has to be an equipment.
+Second, the product should fall within the definition of equipment.
 This can either be apparatus or a fixed installation.
 These are defined in the Directive as: